2009 Astana season: Financial troubles

 Shortly before the beginning of the Giro d'Italia, it was reported that many of the team's sponsors in Kazakhstan had not paid their full obligations to the team, and that most of the riders had been underpaid to that point in the season as a result.
-One sponsor, the Kazkhstani state carrier Air Astana, dropped its sponsorship entirely.
+One sponsor, the Kazakhstani state carrier Air Astana, dropped its sponsorship entirely.
 There was concern that the team itself may fold, as UCI ProTour teams must meet certain financial parameters to stay active, or risk losing their UCI license.

 In protest to the underpayment by the team's sponsors, the team decided to change their jersey a week into the Giro.
 The new jersey was revealed on May 15, the date of Stage 7 when the Giro returned to Italy from Austria, as having the names of the underpaying sponsors faded out to the point of being unreadable.
 Of the nine Astana riders in the Giro, eight wore the new jerseys – Andrey Zeits, who is from Kazakhstan, was the only one to stay with the original jersey.
 The squad at the concurrent Volta a Catalunya did not wear the faded jerseys.

 It was announced on June 19 that the situation had been resolved, with the Kazakh Cycling Federation agreeing to pay what the sponsors were indebted to the team.
 The team reverted to its normal jerseys in the Tour de France, with nothing faded out.